Ouai’s Rose Hair & Body Oil Smells Like a Dream… But Can It Actually Do Anything for My Skin?

 If you’re someone whose hair increases to three times its normal size with the slightest hint of moisture then, like me, you’re also probably used to trying out endless products to tame frizz and restore hydration.

-And while I have a pretty steady rotation of masks, serums and leave-in conditioners to keep my hair somewhere in the ‘normal size’ range, there’s another type of product I love for softening and adding shine: hair oils.
+And while I have a pretty steady rotation of hair masks, serums and leave-in conditioners to keep my hair somewhere in the ‘normal size’ range, there’s another type of product I love for softening and adding shine: hair oils.

 As a big fan of Ouai’s delicious-smelling line of haircare goodies (including their cult scalp scrub), when I saw their Rose Hair & Body Oil my interest was piqued.
 But is it moisturising enough to join my regular lineup of de-frizzing products?